Consumer proposals in Canada

 - You can negotiate with creditors to only pay a part of your debt instead of the full amount you owe

-- You will be debt free in five years or less (proposal length can vary)
+You will be debt free five years or less (proposal lengths can vary)

+There are no additional fees.
 We recognize that the cost of professional help can be worrisome if you are struggling to pay bills and day-to-day expenses.
-When you make a proposal to creditors, you only pay the consolidated monthly amount that they agreed to and for which you budgeted.
-There are no additional fees.
+When you make a proposal to creditors, you only pay the consolidated monthly amount that your creditors agreed to and for which you budgeted.

 Qualifying for a consumer proposal